gaehlerm/SoftwareEngineering/README.md

 # 12. Naming

-"And you will know, my name is the Lord!" – Samuel L. Jackson, Pulp Fiction citing the bible" [https://youtu.be/MBRoCdtZOYg]
+"And you will know, my name is the Lord!" – Samuel L. Jackson, Pulp Fiction citing the bible [https://youtu.be/MBRoCdtZOYg]

 This chapter is a futile attempt to help you find better names.
 If you are not satisfied by my lousy explanations, I recommend the book [The Art of Readable Code] which has some more detailed explanations.